bzcheeseman/tyr/README.md

 tyr compiles to LLVM IR directly, or even just an object file.
 This means that its output can be very small, depending on the size of your struct - the example above produces a 1.7K object file and a 4.7K LLVM bitcode file.
-It also doesn't use any external libraries to do any part of its work, in fact, the only non-generated functions it calls are `malloc`, `calloc` and `free`.
+It also doesn't use any external libraries to do any part of its work, in fact, the only non-generated functions it calls are `malloc`, `realloc` and `free`.
 This means that you can ship your tyr generated code to anywhere that has the C standard library installed (so pretty much any Unix system).

+tyr also ships with a small runtime of supporting libraries.
+These are designed to be lightweight and POSIX compliant, so they should also run anywhere that has the C standard library.
+They are disabled by default because tyr is designed to be lightweight and non-intrusive.
+They can be enabled by passing the `-link-rt` flag to the tyr compiler, in which case it will compile the runtime functions directly into the tyr-generated code.

 ## How to contribute
 Literally anywhere you see the need.
-The bullets in the Roadmap section are a great place for the ambitious, even just reading the code and asking questions to help me know what's not clear so I can comment it better is helpful though!
+The bullets in the Roadmap section are a great place for the ambitious, but even just reading the code and asking questions to help me know what's not clear so I can comment it better is helpful!
 Contributions in the form of documentation/logos/anything you can come up with are welcomed.

 ## Design